dng55/Remote_sensing_CH4/README.md

 Scripts:
 - sector_plot.py
   - sector_plot.py is the final python script that holds all sub-functions that work together to organize Landsat 8 and FARF data for the purposes of this analysis.
+Read comments for function input details.
 A broad overview:

     1) Reads Landsat 8 spatial index data exported as a .csv from Google Earth Engine.
     2) Grabs single Landsat date from full satellite image dataset that ranges from 03/2013 - 07/2020.